-If your car is damaged as a result of an incident it’s important to inform your insurer of what happened as soon as possible, even if you were not at fault.
-If the damage was caused as a result of a collision with another driver make sure to exchange the following details but avoid admitting fault:
+If your car is damaged due to an incident, it’s important to inform your insurer of what happened as soon as possible, even if you were not at fault.
+If the damage was caused as a result of a collision with another driver, make sure to exchange the following details but avoid admitting fault:

-If you are involved in accident your first priority should be to make sure that you and anyone else involved is attended to if hurt.
-Once this has been done exchange insurance and contact details with any third party involved and contact an Garda Síochána to obtain an incident number.
+If you are involved in an accident, your first priority should be to make sure that you and anyone else involved are attended to if hurt.
+Once this has been done, exchange insurance and contact details with any third party involved and contact an Garda Síochána to obtain an incident number.

-Whether or not you were at fault for the incident, it’s important to note that if the other person(s) involved in the accident, their solicitor, or their insurer tries to contact you do not respond in any way.
-Instead direct them to your insurer or pass any electronic/written communication on to your insurer as soon as possible.
+Whether or not you were at fault for the incident, it’s important to note that if the other person(s) involved in the accident, their solicitor, or their insurer tries to contact you, do not respond in any way.
+Instead, direct them to your insurer or pass any electronic/written communication on to your insurer as soon as possible.